Week 1 - Fabric Pull

 And then one thing led to another and before I knew it I had arranged them all in rainbow order... so now I'm going to try to make a scrappy rainbow quilt.
 I'm not sure yet if it's going to work out exactly how I picture it, but that's the plan anyway.

 My background will be white.
-I love the idea of using a dark background for the rainbow, but I don't have enough dark fabric handy to do it, so white it is.
-Although I had to order another bolt of Kona white because I'm going to be short a few strips.
-Fingers crossed it gets here before we get to cutting.
+I love the idea of using a dark background for the rainbow, but I don't have enough dark fabric on hand to do it, so white it is.

 A two-colour baby quilt